 - Most Amazon sellers are brand new to their respective marketplace.
-No less than 42% of all sellers surveyed have sold for two years or less.
-The India marketplace, in particular, has a lot of new sellers.
-Seventy-nine percent of respondents selling on amazon.in reported selling for two years or less.
+No less than 54% of all sellers surveyed have sold for two years or less.
+The Saudi Arabian marketplace, in particular, has a lot of new sellers, with 92% of respondents selling for two years or less.

-In contrast, Canada has the highest percentage of experienced sellers.
-Twenty-eight percent said they’ve been selling for five years or longer.
+- In contrast, Japan has the highest percentage of experienced sellers.
+17% said they’ve been selling for five years or longer.

 - Fulfillment by Amazon (FBA) is the preferred method of selling worldwide.
 Over 91% of respondents, regardless of the marketplace they sell in, use Fulfillment by Amazon (FBA).

 - Private label is the most popular business model.
-Nearly all sellers in all marketplaces (63% or higher) prefer the private label business model to all others.
+Nearly all sellers in all marketplaces (66% or higher) prefer the private label business model to all others.
 (Private label is a method of manufacturing and rebranding existing products to sell on Amazon.)

 - Home & Kitchen is the most popular Amazon category to sell in.
 At least 37% of all Amazon sellers surveyed sell products in Amazon’s Home & Kitchen category, regardless of their marketplace.

 - Sellers in all marketplaces are focusing on finding products and listing optimization in 2021.
-At least 57% of respondents in all marketplaces told us they are focusing on optimizing their product listings in 2020.
-And 39% of respondents told us they are focusing on finding products to sell.
+At least 57% of respondents in all marketplaces told us they are focusing on optimizing their product listings in 2021.
+And 66% of respondents told us they are focusing on finding products to sell.

-The second largest challenge sellers reported was getting support from Amazon or dealing with Amazon-related changes.
+- The second largest challenge sellers reported was getting support from Amazon or dealing with Amazon-related changes.